Host inventory | EPM-UL

 1. Go to the Hosts > Host Inventory page.

-2. Select a host, and then at the far right, click the ellipsis menu icon and select Perform Host Actions.
+2. Select a host, and then at the far right, click Actions menu and select Perform Host Actions.

 3. Select Endpoint Privilege Management for Unix and Linux, and then select Next Step.